dpoarch/ttp-interview-submission/README.md

 ## Prerequisites

-* [composer](https://getcomposer.org/download/) needs to be installed on your and available globally.
+* [composer](https://getcomposer.org/download/) needs to be installed and available globally.
 * Your local machine needs PHP 7.4 or later.

 # Installation